Blog Post

 Demand outpaced supply

-The lack of qualified professionals is largely due to how rapidly the cybersecurity industry, as well as cyber threats, have evolved.
-Almost overnight, companies began to realize they now needed a dedicated cybersecurity professional—or an entire team—on staff.
+The lack of qualified professionals is largely due to how quickly the cybersecurity industry and cyber threats evolved.
+Almost overnight, companies realized they needed a dedicated cybersecurity professional—or an entire team—on staff.
 The number of existing experts, cybersecurity students, and fresh graduates didn’t keep pace.

 The Fortune 500 effect

 Being a cybersecurity professional can be incredibly challenging and stressful.
-This is capitalized upon by what’s known as the Fortune 500 effect, in which larger companies with vast resources are able to attract and retain top cybersecurity talent.
+This is capitalized upon by what’s known as the Fortune 500 effect, in which larger companies with vast resources can attract and retain top cybersecurity talent.

-This leaves smaller businesses competing with one another for a much smaller talent pool.
+This leaves smaller businesses competing for a much smaller talent pool.

 The impact of diversity

-According to the World Economic Forum, the lack of diversity in the STEM fields in general, and cybersecurity in particular, is one of the leading contributing factors to the skills gap.
+According to the World Economic Forum, the lack of diversity in the STEM fields in general, and cybersecurity in particular, is a key contributing factor to the skills gap.

 With women and minorities underrepresented in the industry, many employers are left blinded to a portion of the talent pool that’s just as capable of fortifying their security.
 Not to mention, people from varying backgrounds can bring diverse perspectives to problem-solving, which is a key skill for cybersecurity professionals.